Heckler & Koch MP7: MP7A2

 MP7A1 variant without the folding front grip but features a Picatinny rail to mount various grips in line with the user's preference.

 MP7-SF

 A semi-automatic only variant of the MP7 which is currently used by the Ministry of Defence Police in the United Kingdom.

 Clones

 T7 Pistol

-MP7 clone by Tommy Built Tactical, unveiled at SHOT SHOW 2024.
-It can be sold as a pistol or as a SBR.
+MP7 clone by Tommy Built Tactical, unveiled at SHOT Show 2024.
+It can be sold as a pistol or as a Short-barreled rifle.